andreagrisafi/SALTED/README.rst

    :code:`python3 -m salted.rkhs_vector` (MPI parallelizable)

-6. Build regression matrices over a maximum of :code:`inp.gpr.Ntrain` training structures selected from the entire dataset; these can be either selected at random (:code:`inp.gpr.trainsel: random`) or sequentially (:code:`inp.gpr.trainsel: sequential`).
+6. Build the Hessian matrix of the quadratic RKHS problem over a maximum of :code:`inp.gpr.Ntrain` training structures selected from the entire dataset; these can be either selected at random (:code:`inp.gpr.trainsel: random`) or sequentially (:code:`inp.gpr.trainsel: sequential`).
 The remaining structures will be automatically retained for validation.
 The variable :code:`inp.gpr.trainfrac` can be used to define the fraction of the total training data to be used: this can go from 0 to 1 in order to make learning curves while keeping the validation set fixed.

    :code:`python3 -m salted.hessian_matrix` (MPI parallelizable)

-7. Perform regression with a given regularization parameter :code:`inp.gpr.regul`.
+7. Solve the regression problem with a given regularization parameter :code:`inp.gpr.regul`.

    :code:`python3 -m salted.solve_regression`

-   NB: when the dimensionality of the learning problem exceeds $10^5$, it is recommended to perform a direct minimization of the SALTED loss function in place of an explicit matrix inversion (points 6 and 7).
+   NB: when the dimensionality exceeds $10^5$, it is recommended to perform a direct minimization of the SALTED loss function in place of an explicit matrix inversion (points 6 and 7).
 This can be run as follows:

    :code:`python3 -m salted.minimize_loss` (MPI parallelizable)